-The purpose of this Policy is to set forth an efficient and effective process (“Grievance Process”), administered by MAO, for receiving, investigating and facilitating resolution of concerns, conflicts or complaints (“Grievances”) communicated to MAO by the party with the Grievance (“Grievant”) or otherwise brought to the attention of MAO, orally or in writing, regarding Licensees and their Competitions, including actions or inactions of Executive Directors, state or local titleholders or volunteers with decision-making authority.
-The Grievance Process will be subject to MAO’s [listing of other relevant policies, such as anti-harassment and non-retaliation] and the terms and conditions of the relevant License Agreement.
+The purpose of this Policy is to set forth an efficient and effective process (“Grievance Process”), administered by MAO, for receiving, investigating and facilitating resolution of concerns, conflicts or complaints (“Grievances”) communicated to MAO by the party with the Grievance (“Grievant”) or otherwise brought to the attention of MAO in writing regarding Licensees and their Competitions, including actions or inactions of Executive Directors, state or local titleholders or volunteers with decision-making authority.
+The Grievance Process will be subject to MAO’s other relevant policies, such as anti-harassment and non-retaliation, and the terms and conditions of the relevant License Agreement.

 Policy and Procedure:

 The Grievance Process is intended to occur only after a good faith attempt to resolve the Grievance has occurred directly between the Grievant, if known, and the relevant Licensee.
-If direct resolution has failed or was not possible, the Grievant or the Licensee may submit the Grievance to MAO for possible investigation and potential resolution pursuant to the Grievance Process or MAO may do so upon its own initiative.
+If direct resolution has failed, the Grievant or the Licensee may submit the Grievance to MAO for possible review and potential resolution pursuant to the Grievance Process or MAO may do so upon its own initiative.

-The submission must occur through MAO’s online submission process, which will solicit certain information and supporting documentation with respect to the Grievance, including details of attempts at direct resolution or an explanation of why direct resolution failed or was not attempted.
-The submission process will also require acceptance of certain terms and conditions, including obligations to maintain confidentiality and to cooperate with and abide by the Grievance Process.
+The submission must occur through MAO’s online submission process, which will solicit certain information and supporting documentation with respect to the Grievance, including details of attempts at direct resolution and an explanation why direct resolution failed.
+The submission process also requires acceptance of certain terms and conditions, including obligations to maintain confidentiality and to cooperate with and abide by the Grievance Process.

 Acceptance of a submitted Grievance will be at MAO’s sole and absolute discretion.
 Factors which may be considered in not accepting the submitted Grievance includes whether the Grievance is submitted anonymously, under a fictitious name, or with a request to not reveal the Grievant’s identity, and whether public disclosure of the Grievance has occurred through any form of media, including social media.

-If the Grievance has multiple Grievants, each Grievant must submit a separate Grievance submission.
-MAO will promptly notify the Grievant(s) and the relevant Licensee of MAO’s receipt of a Grievance submission and its determination whether to accept the Grievance submission.
-The identity of the Grievant(s) and the relevant Licensee will be kept confidential to the extent possible, unless doing so does not comply with applicable law or prevents a full and effective investigation or resolution of the Grievance.
+If the Grievance has multiple Grievants, each Grievant must submit their own separate Grievance submission.
+MAO will promptly notify the Grievant(s) and the relevant Parties of MAO’s receipt of a Grievance submission and its determination whether to accept the Grievance submission.
+The identity of the Grievant(s) and the relevant Parties will be kept confidential to the extent possible, unless doing so does not comply with applicable law or prevents a full and effective investigation or resolution of the Grievance.

 In the event MAO accepts a Grievance submission (“Accepted Grievance”), MAO will create a committee (“Grievance Committee”) for the purpose of reviewing and investigating the Accepted Grievance, and recommending an appropriate resolution to the Board of Trustees of MAO.
 The Grievance Committee will be composed of three (3) members selected randomly by MAO from among a pool of 50 candidates, 25 of whom will be those previously submitted by state-level Licensees and 25 of whom will be those previously submitted by state title holders.
 Two of the three members must be Licensee Executive Directors, if the Grievance is against an Executive Director or volunteer, or Former State Titleholders, if the Grievance is against a titleholder.